jelemiekun/sdl-opengl-template/README.txt

 create assets folder inside SDL_TEMPLATE and put assets there. separate assets by music, fx, and img.

-copy sdl2 from pc/laptop to C:\SDL2 (create own SDL2 folder in C:)
-copy spdlog from pc/laptop to C:\spdlog (create own spdlog folder in C:)
+copy sdl2 from cloud to C:\SDL2 (create own SDL2 folder in C:) copy spdlog from cloud to C:\spdlog (create own spdlog folder in C:) copy glm from cloud to your project's files

 copy imgui from pc/laptop to project directory (Project -> Add an existing item)